Byron L. Warnken

 Professor Warnken formerly taught Issues in Law Enforcement at the University of Baltimore School of Law.
 He also authored one of the most cited law review articles on LEOBOR in history.
 Warnken, LLC has represented the Maryland Troopers Association for nearly 15 years.
 Warnken and the Firm have represented law enforcement officers in more than 30 different local, state, and national agencies.

-The criminal post verdict practice is known for its successes.
-The practice has had over 175 successes in criminal post verdict matters – a simply unheard of number.
+Professor Warnken no longer accepts new criminal representations.
+In his tenure, the practice had over 175 successes in criminal post verdict matters – a simply unheard of number.

 Honors and Awards